 The Observatory analyses policies and trends in European states.
 Our work covers a wide range of topics – from the reconciliation of work and family life to elderly care policies; from equality issues to the organisation of social services.
 We provide working papers, expertises and reports.
 In European Expert Meetings, we bring together different stakeholders.
 We thus promote the exchange and mutual learning across Europe.

-The fight against poverty, the demographic change of an aging society, and the enforcement of gender equality present major challenges for the member states of the European Union.
-In Europe, issues like work-life balance, the secure of public services, and the strengthening of social interaction are discussed at the national level, within various member states, as well at the supra-national level.
+The social consequences of the coronavirus pandemic, the demographic change of an ageing society, or the digitalisation present major challenges for the member states of the European Union.
+In Europe, issues like reducing child poverty, equality for LGBTI people or combating (digital) violence against women are discussed at the national level, within various member states, as well as at the supra-national level.
 Individual member states develop a variety of policy concepts and initiatives to meet these challenges.
 As a consequence, a number of interesting strategies have evolved.
 Learning about other countries’ approaches provides an asset to the German situation.